How to Become a Hospitalist

 Skills and Qualities of a Hospitalist

-- Communication - Hospitalists must be able to convey complex information to patients, families, and other healthcare professionals.
+- Communication - Hospitalists must be able to convey complex information to patients, families, and other healthcare professionals in a timely and appropriate manner.

 - Problem-solving skills - Hospitalized patients have very complex medical needs.
-Hospitalists must be able to analyze all information available to make the best treatment decisions.
+Therefore, hospitalists must be able to analyze all information available to make the most appropriate treatment decisions.

-- Empathy - Hospitalists must work well with people who are upset and in physical pain.
+- Empathy - Hospitalists must be able to work well with people who are upset and in physical pain.

-- Attention to detail - When a patient is very ill, even small mistakes have big consequences.
-Hospitalists must be alert for small changes in the patient that could signal trouble.
+- Attention to detail – Given the complexity of caring for critically ill patients, even small mistakes can have big consequences.
+Hospitalists must be alert for small changes in the patient’s condition that could signal impending trouble.
 They must also be meticulous when managing patients' medications.

 Opportunities for Advancement

-As hospitalists gain experience, they often take on administrative roles such as safety officer or director of quality.
-Some leave clinical practice to become hospital executives and administrators.
+As hospitalists gain experience, they often take on administrative roles such as safety officer, directors of quality, or chief medical officers.
+Some will ultimately choose to leave clinical practice to become hospital executives and administrators.

 Teaching is another option for hospitalists.
 Some supervise residents and fellows in the clinical setting.
 Others seek professorships and research positions at medical schools.